Pristine Massive Star Formation Caught at the Break of Cosmic Dawn: Acknowledgments

 \section{Acknowledgments}

+We are grateful to the reviewers for their careful reading and constructive comments, which improved the manuscript.
 We acknowledge the teams of the JWST observation programs, IDs~1324, 2561, 2756, 2883, 3516, 3538, 3990, and 4111 for their dedicated work in designing and planning these programs and for generously making their data publicly available.
-We would like to thank Piero Rosati and Claudio Grillo for the discussion about the Abell~2744 lens modeling and their efforts made for the model construction, and Eros Vanzella for his useful comments on the paper.
+We would like to thank Piero Rosati and Claudio Grillo for the discussion about the Abell~2744 lens modeling and their efforts made for the model construction, Eros Vanzella for his useful comments on the paper, Andrea Ferrara, Stefano Carniani, and Keunho Kim for constructive discussions, and Lilan Yang for the help with lenstruction.

 \paragraph*{Funding:} T.~M. received support from NASA through the STScI grants HST-GO-17231 and JWST-GO-3990.
 Z.~L. is supported by the Japan Society for the Promotion of Science (JSPS) through KAKENHI Grant No. 24KJ0394.
 M.~S. acknowledges support for this work under NASA grant 80NSSC22K1294.
+P.B. acknowledges financial support through grant PRIN-MIUR 2020SKSTHZ and support from the Italian Space Agency (ASI) through contract ``Euclid - Phase E'', INAF Grants ``The Big-Data era of cluster lensing'' and ``Probing Dark Matter and Galaxy Formation in Galaxy Clusters through Strong Gravitational Lensing.''

 \paragraph*{Author contributions:} T.M. led the JWST reduction and the main data analysis and wrote the manuscript.
 Z.L. led the JWST NIRCam WFSS reduction and the analysis and wrote the manuscript.
 M.S. contributed to the analysis and to the scientific discussion and wrote the manuscript.
 T.T contributed to the scientific discussion and wrote the manuscript.
 P.B. contributed to the lens analysis of the main target and calculated magnification factors at the positions of the two images.
 Y.Z. contributed to the photoionization models used for the oxygen abundance inference.
 All authors contributed to the discussion of results and to the final editing of the manuscript.